Abraham21/personal-blog/content/posts/2020-08-31-guide-to-securing-your-online-accounts.md

 Using a password manager, it's incredibly important to choose a new password that is hard to guess or crack.
 If the master password is compromised, your entire list of passwords can be compromised so please put some time into deciding your master password.
 Moreover, if you forget your master password, you may be locked out of your password manager causing you to lose all your passwords.

 After you've setup the password manager, use the built in password generation to change and store your passwords.
 Keep your master password, email passwords, and computer passwords out of the password manager.
 This is a laborious process, but you should only have to remember 3-4 strong passwords when you are done.
 If you are a Google user, you can go ahead and remove your passwords from the [Google password manager](https://passwords.google.com/) since you don't want all your passwords to be compromised if someone accesses your email.
+For further improved security, consider changing your passwords periodically.

 ## 2 Factor Authentication